cbarkr/blog/content/homelab/part 3.md

 ## Preamble
 When I first learned of DNS sinkholes, my mind was blown.
 Despite taking multiple networking courses and learning about DNS, it hadn't occurred to me that a DNS server could intentionally misbehave and still be considered useful.
 But since then, I have been looking forward to setting one up for myself.
 Here, I go over how I set up of [AdGuard Home](https://adguard.com/en/adguard-home/overview.html), a [[foss|FOSS]] DNS sinkhole that I mentioned in [[part 0]] of this series.
 ## Setup
-AdGuard offers a nice alpine-based image over on [Docker Hub](https://hub.docker.com/r/adguard/adguardhome).
+AdGuard offers an Alpine-based image over on [Docker Hub](https://hub.docker.com/r/adguard/adguardhome).
 The Docker Hub page contains all the relevant documentation necessary to get everything up and running.
 The setup process is straightforward, but since I did not find any guides online that covered running AdGuard as a *user container* in Podman, I decided to document the process here in case anyone finds it useful.

 Using Podman, there are two paths for deploying an AdGuard container:
 1. As a system container